 MidWest WeirdFest's main venue is the Micon Downtown Cinema, located in the welcoming college town of Eau Claire, Wisconsin.

-Filmmaker feedback (also check out the reviews below):
+Filmmaker feedback (also check out the plethora of positive reviews below):

 Nicholas Costa (NEIL STRYKER AND THE TYRANT OF TIME): "I can't believe this was the first year of this festival.
 Midwest WeirdFest was run like a fest celebrating its 30th anniversary.
 No surprise as Dean Bertram is master & commander of the biggest genre fest in Australia; not just anybody gets to go around saying that they run the best ANYTHING for an entire continent, folks.
 And Dean Bertram shows you why he hosts one of the premiere genre fests in the world as he dedicates himself to promoting your film even after the fest has run, and, all the while making you feel like you're one of the family.
 We had our rust belt premiere of Neil Stryker and the Tyrant of Time in March 2017, having previously screened at A Night of Horror and Fantastic Planet Film Festival in Sydney, Australia in November 2016.
 The Wisconsin premiere was a huge success.
 Dean connected us with some great press and even helped churn out some of the best podcasts we've heard promoting our film.
 Who knew Eau Claire, Wisconsin, would be such a wonderful hub for indie film?
 You will not be disappointed."